 - You have a belief that you are unworthy, inferior, or unlovable, which leads to a cycle of self-blame and excessive fear of criticism.

-A schema is a self-defeating life pattern involving thinking, emotion, and physical sensation.
-They include our memories and how we view the world.
-These patterns are long-standing and become more entrenched as we go through life.
+A schema is a self-defeating life pattern involving thinking, emotion, and physical sensations and include our memories and how we view the world.
 Schemas are developed from our childhood experiences and lead us to play out the same patterns of behaviour with other people again and again.
 These patterns are developed as a way of keeping ourselves safe from scary or problematic situations as a child, however, as we become an adult they are unhelpful and hard to cope with.
-A summary of different schemas is available here.

 What is Schema Therapy?